Fort Shaw: Later commanders

 In the summer of 1878, the 7th Infantry was moved to Saint Paul, Minnesota, and Fort Shaw became the headquarters of the 3rd U.S. Infantry Regiment under the command of Colonel John R. Brooke.
 Brooke was promoted to Lieutenant Colonel on March 20, 1879, and assigned to the 13th Infantry Regiment (then in the Dakotas).
 But undisclosed personnel issues kept Brooke at Fort Shaw.
 He was joined by Colonel Luther Prentice Bradley.
 There were six companies in the 3rd Infantry.
 Company A was assigned to Fort Benton.
 Companies C, E, F, and G were assigned to Fort Shaw.
 Company K was assigned to Fort Logan (the former Camp Baker).
+Companies B, D, H and I were assigned to Fort Missoula.

 Life at Fort Shaw was increasingly peaceful.
 Company E of the 3rd Infantry was sent from Fort Shaw to Fort Ellis in the spring of 1879, and it was followed by Company C in the summer.
 (They stayed there until Fort Ellis closed in 1886, and then were transferred to Fort Custer, where they remained.)
 Companies A and K were reassigned to Fort Shaw in 1881.
 In the fall and summer of 1882 and 1883, at least two companies from Fort Shaw were kept in the field at all times, observing Native American movements and discouraging raids on white settlements south of the Piegan Blackfeet reservation.
 The peaceful life was not necessarily fun for the isolated soldiers, who often visited nearby communities to drink.
 In 1885, the first Independence Day celebrations occurred in Great Falls.
 Soldiers from Fort Shaw became roaring drunk during the day, and fired several cannonballs down Central Avenue (the city's main street) around midnight.

 In April 1888, Colonel Brooke was promoted to brigadier general, and the 3rd Infantry transferred to forts in the Dakotas and Minnesota.
 The 25th Infantry Regiment, under the command of Colonel George Lippitt Andrews, took up station at Fort Shaw in May 1888 in its stead.
 By this time, Fort Shaw was no longer seen as a key fort in the Army's chain of military posts across Montana.
 Colonel Andrews, his headquarters company, and two companies of infantry resided at Fort Missoula, more than 200 mi to the west over the Rocky Mountains.
 Just two companies of the 25th Infantry (I and K) resided at Fort Shaw, under the command of Lieutenant Colonel James J. Van Horn.
 These two companies were "skeletonized" in September 1890, leaving Fort Shaw with only a minimal military presence.

 The construction of Fort Assinniboine (which cost $1 million to build) in 1879 led to the creation of a new center of U.S. military power in Montana far from the more settled central and southwestern parts of the state, and led to the eventual closure of Fort Shaw and Fort Ellis.
 Fort Shaw was abandoned by the U.S. Army on July 1, 1891.